 However, there is also a wider university dimension.
 The autonomy of universities is protected in Ireland by the Universities Act 1997, and any change in current practice would arguably require a new statute.
 But leaving aside the legal dimension, the autonomy of universities ensures that they can address the educational, social, scientific and cultural issues of the day and respond imaginatively to them.
 Furthermore, autonomy is not about having the right to decide how to implement strategic objectives that have been set.
 Rather, autonomy is about determining those strategic objectives in an independent manner.

 I doubt that a framework of ‘directed diversity’ can work, because it will have to handle too many inherent contradictions.
 I would strongly argue that institutional autonomy must remain a major higher education strategy.
-I am not convinced that Tom Boland’s vision, if implemented, would allow that to be the case.Explore posts in the same categories: higher education, politics comment below, or link to this permanent URL from your own site.
+I am not convinced that Tom Boland’s vision, if implemented, would allow that to be the case.higher education, politics comment below, or link to this permanent URL from your own site.